 Scabiosa never fails to impress year after year.
 Bigger seed heads than the other Scabiosa autropurpurea varieties we have.
 Loves full sun.
 Positioning can be tricky with the lankiness or rather sprawling stems if space is limited.
 Black Knight Scabiosa is most popular for these exceptionally amazing flowers.
 Almost black in bud, while just opening.
 Eventually a deep red blossom.
 Super easy to grow too.

 2019 Gardening Highlights Side notes:

 Almost the day after Lavender has finished flowering, the Curry Plant burst into it’s bright yellow blooms.
 Awesome contrast to the grey blue foliage of Lavender.
 The grey foliage of the Curry Plant blends right in nicely so inter-plant.

 2020 is gearing up to be another amazing year!
 Exciting it is when you’re crazy about gardening.

 Looking back to the previous years gardening is exhilarating.
 The payoff for hard work once again.

-These 2019 Garden Highlights have been an inspiration to what’s up for gardening in 2020.
+These Garden Highlights in 2019 looking back gardening has been an inspiration to what’s up for gardening in 2020.
 Looking forward to another great gardening year!